kevin4Kin/kin-web-dev-docs/docs/quick-start/hi-kin-python.md

 With the Kin SDK for Python you can create a server back-end to support your client apps and integrate Kin.
 If you’re just getting started with Kin ecosystem we suggest you spend a few minutes reading this [overview of the Kin architecture.](../kin-architecture-overview.md)

 The following tutorial is meant to run on a server and will serve as a crash course on the basic functionalities of the Kin SDK for Python.
 As you implement Kin in your service you should wrap this SDK in your back-end services as you see fit.
-Here we will simply look at the most basic functions of the Kin SDK for Python showing you how to create an account on the Kin blockchain, execute a transaction and read the user's current balance.
+Here we will simply look at the most basic functions of the Kin SDK for Python showing you how to create an account on the Kin Blockchain, execute a transaction and read the user's current balance.

 This tutorial operates in the Kin Playground environment where you can develop and test your Kin integration.